isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 ---
 # AF_XDP

-The kernel allows process to create sockets under the Address Family Express DataPath (AF_XDP) address family.
+The kernel allows process to create sockets under the Address Family Express Data Path (AF_XDP) address family.
 This is a special socket type which in combination with an XDP program can perform full or partial kernel bypass.
 Bypassing the kernel network stack can increase performance in certain use cases.
-A socket created under the AF_XDP address family is also referred to as a XSK (XDP SocKet).
+A socket created under the AF_XDP address family is also referred to as a XSK (XDP Socket).

 Examples of such use cases are:

 * Custom protocol implementations - If a kernel does not understand a custom protocol, it will do a lot of unnecessary work, bypassing the kernel and giving the traffic to a process which handles it correctly avoids overhead.
-* DDoS protection - If complex processing across multiple packets is required, eBPF programs can't keep up, thus forwarding traffic to userspace for analysis might be needed.
+* DDoS protection - If complex processing across multiple packets is required, eBPF programs can't keep up, thus forwarding traffic to user space for analysis might be needed.
 * Application specific optimization - The Linux network stack by necessity needs to handle a lot of protocols and edge cases which are not applicable to workloads you are running.
 This means paying performance cost for features you are not using.
 While not easy, one can implementing a custom network stack specific to their needs, to eke out every drop of performance.

 All ingress traffic is first processes by a XDP program, it can make a decision on which traffic to pass to the stack and which to bypass.
 This is powerful since it allows a user to bypass traffic for very specific applications, ports and/or protocols without disrupting the normal packet processing.
-Unlike other kernel bypass techniques suck as PACKET_MMAP or PF_RING which require you to handle all traffic and reimplement every protocol needed for the host to function.
+Unlike other kernel bypass techniques suck as `PACKET_MMAP` or `PF_RING` which require you to handle all traffic and re-implement every protocol needed for the host to function.

 ## Usage